Running is one of the most popular forms of cardio around.

 Warming up and stretching are not synonymous.

-start your run with five minutes of jogging to get the blood moving, and save the stretch session for after your run to increase flexibility of your warm and tired muscles.
+Before running, muscles tend to be cold and tight, and a lengthy pre-run stretch session may tear a muscle.
+Instead, start your run with five minutes of jogging to get the blood moving, and save the stretch session for after your run to increase flexibility of your warm and tired muscles.

 You should also try a dynamic warm-up to prime the joints and get the muscles ready to run.

-High knees marches are a simple way to get heart rate up
+High knees marches are a simple way to get heart rate up, but here are moves to incorporate into your active warm-up.

 You Need to Break In Your Sneaks

-Running shoes should feel good the first time you slip them on, with no hot spots, no slipping, and no pinching
+Running shoes should feel good the first time you slip them on, with no hot spots, no slipping, and no pinching.

 If a pair of sneakers feels uncomfortable in the store, they are simply not the shoes for you.